moonraker22/three-nebula-types/README.md

 ## Credits

-The `three-nebula-types` package is maintained by [Your Name](https://github.com/your-username).
+The `three-nebula-types` package is maintained by [MooNRakeR](https://github.com/moonraker22).

-Special thanks to the creators of the [three-nebula](https://github.com/bubblin/The-Book-of-Shaders) module for providing the original library.
+Special thanks to the creators of the [three-nebula](https://github.com/creativelifeform/three-nebula) module for providing the original library.

 ## Support

-If you find this package helpful, consider supporting the project by starring the repository on GitHub or [donating](https://github.com/sponsors/your-username).
+If you find this package helpful, consider supporting the project by starring the repository on GitHub.

 Your support is greatly appreciated!